sjiaire/cr-site-natacha/content/rental_houses/delightful-gacuriro.md

 **3-Bedroom House for Rent - Gacuriro**

-Stay in this welcoming 2-storey  3-bedroom house located in the quiet estate of Gacuriro nearby Airtel Data Centre.
+Stay in this welcoming 3-bedroom storey house located in the quiet estate of Gacuriro nearby Airtel Data Centre.
 Gacuriro is a family-friendly neighborhood with lots of parks and beautiful views.

 This delightful semi-detached residence is neat and functional*.* On the ground floor, it has a bright lounge, a stunning kitchen, a pleasant bedroom and a bathroom.
 Upstairs, there are 2 beautiful bedrooms and a bathroom with a bathtub.